-Cynthia Croot is a director, writer and humanitarian activist, and serves as Assistant Professor and Head of Performance at the University of Pittsburgh.
-She earned her MFA in Directing from Columbia University under the tutelage of Anne Bogart, Robert Woodruff, Andrei Serban, and Kristin Linklater.
+Cynthia Croot is a director, deviser, writer and activist, and serves as Associate Professor and Head of Performance at the University of Pittsburgh.
+Croot earned her MFA in Directing from Columbia University under the tutelage of Anne Bogart, Robert Woodruff, Andrei Serban, and Kristin Linklater.
 U.S. directing credits include: John Guare's The House of Blue Leaves and Theresa Rebeck’s Seminar (Perseverance Theatre, Juneau); Shakespeare's The Winter's Tale (Colorado Shakespeare Festival); Shakespeare's Much Ado About Nothing and the company-created chamber musical The Millay Sisters (Stonington Opera House) as well as productions in NYC at PS122, HERE, Town Hall, The Ontological-Hysteric Theatre, Symphony Space, and the Guggenheim Museum.
-During her time as a 2007-2009 Fellow of the NEA/TCG Career Development Program for Directors, Croot toured the US interviewing Artistic Directors from Maine to California, and assisted Mark Russell on the Under the Radar Festival at the Public Theatre, NYC.